Art History Degree

 - Excellent library resources through OhioLink, ArtStor, and other databases for art and architecture

-- Options to double-major or minor in Accounting, Marketing, Management, Chemistry, English-Writing, History, Museum Studies, Philosophy, Theology, or a Foreign Language
+- Options to double-major or minor in Accounting, Marketing, Management, Chemistry, English-Writing, History, Museum Studies, Philosophy or Theology

 - Global Learning opportunities in Rome, London, Paris, or other major art centers